Creating a great website includes more than just design.

-We will work with your team to understand the evolution of your website and what functionality and design elements work best.
-This will help us plan and give direction for the new website design.
+We will work with your team to understand the evolution of your website, and what functionality and design elements work best.
+This will help us plan, and give direction for the new website.
+This will include:

 - Reviewing the current sitemap, content value, and which pages are a priority in the new architecture

-- Better understanding your target users and what you know about them regarding content expectations
+- Understanding your target users and what you know about them regarding their content expectations

 - Reviewing the competition to gain insights into their design and content strategy